-I had completed THE BUILD of my DIY ICEpower 200ASC/AC Dual Mono Class D Power Amplifier for 3 months now (March 8, 2020).
+I had my DIY ICEpower 200ASC/AC Dual Mono Class D Power Amplifier for 3 months now (March 8, 2020).
 It is a great piece of kit and definitely a great value vs. performance build.
-Unfortunately, I have been plagued by Electromagnetic Interference (EMI) and Radio Frequency Interference (RFI).
+Unfortunately, I have been plagued by Electro Magnetic Interference (EMI) and Radio Frequency Interference (RFI).
 This led to an annoying intermittent high pitch tone making listening to my music hard to enjoy.

 It took a few minutes to open up the case, remove the boards and expose a clean inner case.
 Next, I started cutting and taping down the copper tape.
 I am fairly OCD but it was not easy trying not to get wrinkles on the tape.
 Given this is internal case work, I decided it was something I could live with.
 Some might think I went a little further than I needed to but I did not want to have to open up the case again.
 Hence, I pretty much taped down every single panel except for the rear panel.

 Next, I put everything back together and hooked the ICEpower Power Amplifier back into system.
 Guess what?
-That intermittent high pitch frequency I have been hearing all this time, gone!
+That high pitch intermittent frequency I have been hearing all this time, gone!
 Ok, maybe not entirely…but 98% sorted.
 The remaining 2% is barely audible.
 To hear that really faint 2%, I need to have my potentiometer at max load and plant my ear next to my speakers.
-I do not listen to my music with volume pot at max ever for starters.

 There is one caveat though.
 As you tape down the copper insulation tape, be sure not to tape over any grounding points.
+On my DIY GhentAudio case that housed the ICEpower modules, there were a few grounding points.
+Leave those exposed.
 I did copper taped my SCHIIT MANI Phono Stage.
-I was not facing any issues with that component.
-I only went ahead as I figured it was something I could insulate fairly easily.
-On my first attempt, I accidentally taped over the the grounding point on the case.
+I was not facing any issues with that but figured it was something I could insulate fairly easily.
+On my first attempt, i accidentally taped over the the grounding point on the case.
 That led to loud humming when I switched on the phono stage.
 Just had to remove the copper tape from that grounding point to rectify the silly mistake.
-On my DIY GhentAudio case that housed the ICEpower modules, there were a few grounding points.
-I left those exposed.